Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 - The CHN requires a small change in CSI to add this network.
 - Will automatically use the DNS infrastructure from previous CSM install.
 - Name aliases can be added, changed, and removed via the API to SLS and become available in DNS automatically.
-DNS tooling for this was released in Shasta v1.4 with [SLS](../../README.md#system-layout-service-sls).
+  DNS tooling for this was released in CSM 1.4 with [SLS](../../README.md#system-layout-service-sls).

 #### 2.3.2 When naming occurs